-- economic or political instability in foreign markets; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - · changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for intellectual property rights in some countries; - costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations; - costs of complying with U.S. laws and regulations for foreign operations, including the Foreign Corrupt Practices Act, import and export control laws, tariffs, trade barriers, and economic sanctions; - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of financial statements and irregularities in financial statements; - the potential for political unrest, terrorism, hostilities or war;
+- economic or political instability in foreign markets; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for intellectual property rights in some countries;

-- management communication and integration problems resulting from cultural differences and geographic dispersion; and - multiple and possibly overlapping tax structures.
+- costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations; - costs of complying with U.S. laws and regulations for foreign operations, including the Foreign Corrupt Practices Act, import and export control laws, tariffs, trade barriers, and economic sanctions; - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may result in disruption in the sales team and may adversely impact financial results as compared to those already reported or the forecasted results and result in restatements of financial statements and irregularities in financial statements; - the potential for political unrest, terrorism, hostilities or war; - management communication and integration problems resulting from cultural differences and geographic dispersion; and - multiple and possibly overlapping tax structures.